MrBarkemeyer/lsa-website/README.md

 <p>Note to self, create a jsx file containing all the arrays that will be altered in the following years and export them!</p>
-<p>I cry as a lose my sanity from writing css, should've used bootstrap or something ☹️</p>

 ## Work in Progress